Arlo and Janis by Jimmy Johnson for August 25, 2015

 20. Missing large

-dalbino83 about 9 years ago
+dalbino83 over 9 years ago

 Think of data like water flowing into your sink.
 If it flows out of the sink at the same rate it flows into the sink, the sink doesn’t fill up and the water flows smoothly indefinitely.
 But if there’s a partial clog, the water can’t exit the sink as fast as the water enters the sink, and the sink starts filling up and will eventually overflow..Video data kind of works like water into a sink, if you replace the word “sink” with “buffer.”
 The computer starts sending all those frames of video data, and if you can consume it as fast as the computer sends it, the viewing is smooth.
 But if your internet connection is slower than your viewer, then the data (water) fills the buffer (sink) and it overflows, causing the video to stop updating until the clog can get passed.